Visiting the Basilica of the Immaculate Conception in Jacksonville, Florida

-The exterior has two large and stunning spires adorned with crosses.
-A statue Our Lady stands at the exterior entrance welcoming all who walk by and it is surrounded by pointed arch stained-glass windows capped with crosses.
+The exterior has two large, stunning spires adorned with crosses.
+A statue of Our Lady stands at the exterior entrance welcoming all who walk by.
+It is surrounded by pointed arch stained-glass windows capped with crosses.

 The interior helps lift the spirit towards God with beautiful high vaulted ceilings, a stunning high altar, two side altars, and altar rail, all made of matching marble.
 Gorgeous statuary fills both sides of the church along with incredible pointed arch stained-glass windows that display biblical scenes.
 Additionally, there are statues of angels everywhere serving as a reminder of where you are.

 I visited the basilica a few months ago and was awestruck when I entered.
 As a special treat, I was alone with Christ or so I thought, when all of a sudden, the organist started practicing.
 I attended the 8am Extraordinary Form Mass and it was as reverent as one would expect, but all the Masses here are reverent and frequent.
 The Basilica offers Mass at least twice daily, as well as a daily rosary.
 Confession is offered before every Sunday Mass, and the church is open during the day for visitors to stop by and pray.
 Adoration is available several times per week.
 Purity and their pro-life ministry is highlighted.
 Finally, there is a wonderful little gift shop below the church.

 Jacksonville is blessed to have such a beautiful church with reverent Mass.
 If you are in the area, be sure to stop by.
 This is truly an excellent parish.